khoitnm/RoboCode/README.md

 - http://robowiki.net/wiki/Robocode/Running_from_Eclipse
 - http://robowiki.net/wiki/Robocode/Developers_Guide_for_building_Robocode

-**The correct setup of your Robot:**
+**The correct setup of your Robot in your source code project:**
 - robot package name:
-    - You can use any name here anything
+    - You can use any name here
     - For example: `org.tnmk.robocode.robot`
 - robot class name:
     - This is the robot name